racker/rackspace-monitoring-agent-plugins-contrib/README.md

 ## Alarm Criteria

 Each script should contain, just below the license header, in a comment, an example alarm criteria that can be used for the plugin.
-See ithe [Rackspace Cloud Monitoring Documentation](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/alerts-language.html#concepts-alarms-alarm-language) for how to write alarm criteria.
+See the [Rackspace Cloud Monitoring Documentation](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/alerts-language.html#concepts-alarms-alarm-language) for how to write alarm criteria.

 ## License Header